meows/racket/docs/peano.md

 # Definitions

-1. Let there be an infinite set `N` called the naturals.
+1. Let there be a set `N` called the naturals.
 2. Let `N` contain an element that looks like `0`.
 3. Let `N` be equipped with a unary function `++`.
 4. Let `N` be equipped with a binary function `==`.